ig-ealbert/animal-rescue-site/README.md

 ﻿# Fur Children Animal Rescue Website

-This is a sample animal rescue website implemented in HTML/CSS/JavaScript with tests written in QUnit.
+This is a sample animal rescue website implemented in TypeScript/Next.js.

 I love animals and they deserve a website to help them put their best paw forward.

 Please note that the rescue is not real and all of the pet data is made up.
 The images are either from PetFinder or from a Google image search.
 The contact information is clearly for example purposes only.

 I expect actual pet listings would link from the image to PetFinder, so the modal popup is also for example purposes.